-REGISTRATION IS NOW OPEN FOR THE OCTOBER 2017 ARBITRATION COURSE IN TORONTO.
+THE COURSE IS ALMOST FULL.
+REGISTRATION WILL SOON CLOSE FOR THE OCTOBER 2017 ARBITRATION COURSE IN TORONTO.
 THE DATES ARE OCTOBER 16 TO 20 AND THIS WILL BE THE ONLY COURSE IN 2017.
 YOU CAN QUALIFY AS AN ARBITRATOR BY TAKING THIS COURSE.
-SAVE $200 (PLUS $26 HST) IF YOU REGISTER BY APRIL 18, 2017.

 We work hard to make learning Arbitration fun.
 It is easier to learn when you are not suffering from boredom or brain overload with dry detailed material.
 Somehow we have managed over the years to make our arbitration training classes interesting and a few students have even called it “exciting”.
 Our course is a generic arbitration course which qualifies students for being arbitrators in a wide range of disputes and helps lawyers and others understand and be comfortable working in an arbitration process.
 Arbitration is a method of deciding disputes in a private forum which works very differently from court.